skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 Use the introduction to clearly set context, describe motivation, and explain the central idea behind your project.

+Emerging smart cities grapple with the trade-off between ubiquitous surveillance for traffic management and privacy intrusion.
+Our project explores a novel approach to urban vehicle tracking that leverages video coverage at a zone’s perimeter and side-channel analysis of encrypted camera feeds within the zone.
+By combining these heterogeneous data sources: high-fidelity visual detection at entry/exit points and coarse motion cues from encrypted network traffic, we aim to continuously track vehicles as they roam within an urban area.

 ### **1.1 Motivation & Objective**
 What are you trying to do and why is it important?
 Explain in accessible, non-jargon terms.